-Matterless’s vision for the future is to democratize the access to companionship through AI embodied in the augmented reality metaverse and secured by NFTs — each AI pet a unique companion with its own personality, traits, and quirks.
-But this is not an invisible, imaginary friend, an app, or a Tamagotchi — this is an AI embodied in augmented reality, visible to you and everyone else in the metaverse.
-It is a social experience and something that can be part of your identity and how you’re perceived by others.
+Matterless’s vision for the future is to use AR to create a sense of intersubjectivity embodied in the augmented reality metaverse and secured by NFTs — each digital pet a unique companion with its own personality, traits, and quirks.
+But this is not an invisible, imaginary friend, an app, or a Tamagotchi — this is a creature come to life in augmented reality, visible to you and everyone else in the metaverse.
+It is a social experience and something that can be part of your identity that can now for the first time be experienced visually by others.

 Where the gaming industry is focused on creating and managing digital dopamine, Matterless is on a mission to corner digital oxytocin.
 Love, connection, peace of mind.
 The world doesn’t need more addictive Skinner Boxes — we need to love.

 Keeping in mind that as many as half of non-owners report wishing they had a pet if ten years from now 1/1000 pets are matterless and the average owner only spends half of what they would spend on a real pet — that’d still be over 150 million dollars a year in virtual pet care alone — excluding the revenue of actual sales and trading.